rebasing-xyz/rebot/rebot-telegram-api/rebot-telegram-api-spi/README.md

 For global configurations use the `BotConfig` class.

-If the property is set to required and it is not set, the bot will fail to start.
+If the property is set to required and is not set, the bot will fail to start.

 ## Internationalization Plugin